 “Full-time private schools are required to register with the state to record their students’ exemption from compulsory attendance at public schools.”

 California is one of 15 states requiring that parents merely register with education authorities, according to the home education coalition, which has pushed for greater oversight.
-Others include Nevada, New Mexico and Wisconsin.
+Other states with similar requirements include Nevada, New Mexico and Wisconsin.

 Eleven other states, including Illinois, New Jersey and Connecticut, require no documentation.